 Unless otherwise directed, if your pet is seeing Dermatology, Internal Medicine, Neurology, Oncology, Orthopedic Surgery, or Soft Tissue Surgery, please do not feed your pet (food) after midnight on the night before his/her appointment (unless your pet is diabetic); Water is allowed (as much as desired).
 Medications can be taken as prescribed.

-If your pet is seeing Cardiology, Integrative Medicine, Ophthalmology, or our Exotic/Zoo Medicine Dept, then food and water is allowed unless otherwise directed.
+If your pet is seeing Cardiology, Integrative and Mobility Medicine, Ophthalmology, or our Exotic/Zoo Medicine services, then food and water is allowed unless otherwise directed.

-We have free parking for our clients in a parking lot right in front of the hospital that has a drop-arm gate and will require a “token” to exit.
-You may obtain a token from our front desk staff.
+We have free parking for our clients in a parking lot right in front of the hospital.

 Dogs that enter the hospital must be leashed for the safety of all patients, owners and the hospital team.
 Flexi leashes should be locked at the shortest length.

 Cats must be restrained appropriately in a carrier or on a leash.
 We are a cat friendly practice and consider the unique needs of cats in waiting and examination rooms to make your cat as comfortable as possible.